 - <ArcGIS Server installation directory>/arcgis/server/DatabaseSupport/oracle/sunos64/libst_shapelib.so

 The Oracle instance must have access to the ST_Geometry library.
-Either place the library on the Oracle machine in a directory that the instance can access or, if ArcGIS Server and Oracle are installed on the same machine, you can configure the extproc.ora file to point to the file in the ArcGIS Server installation directory.
+Place the library on the Oracle machine in a directory that the instance can access or, if ArcGIS Server and Oracle are installed on the same machine, configure the extproc.ora file to point to the file in the ArcGIS Server installation directory.

 If you configure the extproc.ora file to point to the file in the ArcGIS Server installation directory, you can skip the preparatory steps below.
 However, running ArcGIS Server and Oracle on the same machine can cause performance issues due to resource contention on the machine.

-Before you configure the Oracle extproc, complete these steps:
+Before you configure the Oracle extproc file, complete the following steps:

-Be sure you download or copy the correct library for your Oracle operating system.
+Be sure to download or copy the correct library for your Oracle operating system.